bergholmm/TrumpFacts/README.md

 - Start Elasticsearch and Kibana
 - Run 'python3 main.py' to fetch and index tweets from twitter
-- Run 'python3 main.py 'file'' to read and index tweets from /Data
+- Run 'python3 main.py 'indexFromFile'' to read and index tweets from /Data

 Thanks to